10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Li Hongzhang Chop Suey

-Cantonese cuisine is well-known all over the world and is considered to be representative of Chinese cuisine.
-Cooking techniques in Cantonese are always sophisticated, adaptable, beautifully crafted, and creative.
+Cantonese cuisine is famous worldwide and is considered representative of Chinese food in many international contexts.
+Cooking techniques in Cantonese cuisine are sophisticated, adaptable, beautifully crafted, and creative, reflecting the region’s historical prosperity and global culinary influence.

-Cantonese dishes are extremely rich in food materials, which include poultry, birds, seafood, and various vegetables and fruits.
-You should know that most Cantonese dishes taste mild and fresh, preserving the natural flavour of food ingredients.
+Cantonese dishes feature an extremely rich ingredient variety, including poultry, birds, seafood, and various vegetables and fruits.
+Most Cantonese preparations taste mild and fresh, preserving the natural flavour of food ingredients rather than masking them with heavy spices or sauces.

 • Ah Yat Abalone